onlabsorg/olojs/docs/api/http-server.md

   `store.write("/path/to/doc", body)` method.
 - On `DELETE /paht/to/doc` requests it will execute the `store.delete("/path/to/doc")` method.
+- On `DELETE /paht/to/doc` requests accepting a `text/directory` MimeType,
+  it will execute the `store.deleteAll("/path/to/doc")` method.
 - The `GET` handler, on store's `ReadPermissionDeniedError` will respond with the status code 403
 - The `GET` handler, on store's `ReadOperationNotAllowedError` will